How to Raise a Grievance at Work: A Practical Guide

 - Employer failing to make reasonable adjustments for a disability or health condition

-A note on reasonable adjustments: If you have a disability or long-term health condition, your employer has a legal duty to make reasonable adjustments to remove barriers you face at work.
-If they're refusing to do so, or haven't properly considered your requests, this can form the basis of a grievance - and potentially a discrimination claim.
-Document what adjustments you've requested, when, and how your employer responded.
+Reasonable adjustments note: If you have a disability or long-term health condition, your employer has a legal duty under the Equality Act 2010 to make reasonable adjustments.
+If they're refusing or haven't properly considered your requests, this can form the basis of a grievance — and potentially a discrimination claim.

 - You're unhappy with a business decision that doesn't affect you personally